choojun/choojun.github.io/wsl_hadoop.md

 ~~~bash
 $ service ssh status
 ~~~
-> WSL does not automatically start sshd.

 2. Start SSH
 ~~~bash
 $ sudo service ssh start
 ~~~
-> WSL does not automatically start sshd.
+> Note that WSL does not automatic start sshd (SSH daemon) occasionally.
+Please start the sshd manually

 3. Open the SSH port (if necessary)
 ~~~bash
 $ sudo ufw allow ssh
 ~~~
 > Ubuntu comes with a firewall configuration tool, known as UFW.
-If the firewall is enabled on your system, make sure to open the SSH port.
+If the firewall is enabled on your system, make sure to open the targeted SSH port, i.e. port 22.

 4. Reload SSH
 ~~~bash